-SMP operators may deny access to their networks.
+networks.
 There should be reasonable certainty of ongoing access on reasonable terms in order to give competitors confidence to enter the market.

 SMP operators may refuse to develop new access products on request from an alternative operator.
-SMP operators may have an incentive to deny access by either charging excessive prices and/or delaying development/implementation of new products and services that are feasible and reasonable (such issues which may arise if SMP operators claim they did not obtain the appropriate information from the alternative operator in relation to the new products/services they are being asked to develop by alternative operators).
+SMP operators may have an incentive to deny access by either charging excessive prices and/or delaying development/implementation of new products and services that are feasible and reasonable (such issues which may arise if SMP operators claim they did not obtain the appropriate information from the alternative relation the operator in to new products/services they are being asked to develop by alternative operators).

-SMP operators do not grant access in suitable forms to allow competitors to offer either standalone broadband services or combined
+SMP operators do not grant access in suitable forms to allow competitors to offer either standalone broadband services or combined broadband/narrowband services, at their discretion.